The club was founded in 1964 when an agreement was reached to lease the newly built Farmoor 1 reservoir.

 Having had sufficient foresight to predict that this could happen, in 1987 the committee of the time had found an alternative venue and we took on a disused gravel pit with a 99 year lease, now known as Darlow Water in memory of Brig.
 Eric Darlow, our president at that time.
 This purchase was funded by the members in the form of interest-free loans, from club coffers, and from council loans and grants.
 All loans were repaid within five years, except where members declined repayment, changing loans to gifts.

-Landscaped, planted, stocked and tended by successive committees and groups of members, the disused gravel pit was transformed from a muddy puddle into a delightful trout fishery.
+Landscaped, planted, stocked and tended by successive committees and groups of members, the disused gravel pit was transformed from a muddy puddle into a delightful still-water trout fishery, with access to a short stretch of the River Windrush.

 As time passed, it became necessary to upgrade the increasingly dilapidated facilities on site.
 With 83 years remaining of our lease, it was proposed that we replaced the original wooden lodge with a permanent one.
 This proposition was adopted at AGM and the new lodge was completed in 2004.
 In 2020 we relaid the veranda and added a glass balustrade, with the veranda facing due south it’s a great spot all year round.